MikeTheEngr/TULKON/README.md

 ![TULKON Demo](https://raw.githubusercontent.com/MikeTheEngr/TULKON-V1/main/preview.gif)

-> *Young people don't just travel to see places — they travel to change their lives.
+> *Young people don't just travel to see places, they travel to change their lives.
 TULKON is the first app built around that truth.*

 ---

 ## What is TULKON?

-TULKON is an AI-powered travel companion platform built for the generation that travels with purpose — not just tourists, but people chasing scholarships, careers, cultural exchange, and life-changing experiences across borders.
+TULKON is an AI-powered travel companion platform built for the generation that travels with purpose, not just tourists, but people chasing scholarships, careers, cultural exchange, and life-changing experiences across borders.

-At its core is a deeply personal AI travel buddy that knows who you are, remembers your journey, searches the web in real time, and surfaces opportunities — visa pathways, scholarships, job markets — specific to your nationality and destination.
+At its core is a deeply personal AI travel buddy that knows who you are, remembers your journey, searches the web in real time, and surfaces opportunities, visa pathways, scholarships, job markets, specific to your nationality and destination.
 Built around a social explorer network where travelers connect, level up through gamification, and eventually communicate across language barriers in real time.

 ---